Turbo Takeaways

 Manage Your Credit Card Debt as a Senior

 Once you make a plan to pay down seniors’ credit card debt, it's important to avoid racking up the balance again.
-If you’re finding it challenging to afford daily necessities like groceries, utilities, or medicine, take advantage of government benefits for seniors.
+If you’re struggling to afford daily necessities like groceries, utilities, or medicine, take advantage of government benefits for seniors.

-Credit card debt isn’t the end of the world, and there’s a wealth of resources, tools, programs, and benefits available that can reduce your financial burden.
+Credit card debt isn’t the end of the world—there’s a wealth of resources, tools, and programs available that can reduce your financial burden.